toolleeo/cli-apps/README.md

 * [tiptop](https://github.com/nschloe/tiptop) - A command-line system monitoring tool in the spirit of top, written in Python.
 It displays various interesting system stats and graphs them.
 Works on all operating systems.
 * [top](http://www.unixtop.org/ *ERRORE 404 SUL BROWSER*) - The classical Unix utility that provides a rolling display of top cpu using processes.
 * [ttop](https://github.com/inv2004/ttop) - top-like system monitoring tool with TUI, historical data service and triggers.
 * [ttyload](http://www.daveltd.com/src/util/ttyload/) - ttyload is a lightweight utility which is intended to offer a color-coded graph of load averages over time on Linux and other Unix-like systems.
-It enables a graphical tracking of system load average in a terminal ("tty”).
+It enables a graphical tracking of system load average in a terminal ("tty").
 * [watch](http://www.linfo.org/watch.html) - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.
 * [watcher](https://github.com/sethigeet/watcher) - Watches all the files present in a directory and whenever a file is changed or a file is created/deleted from the directory, it runs a specified command.
 * [whowatch](https://www.tecmint.com/whowatch-monitor-linux-users-and-processes-in-real-time/) - Monitor Linux Users and Processes in Real Time.
 * [wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal.
 * [ytop](https://github.com/cjbassi/ytop) - TUI system monitor written in Rust.
-* [zfxtop](https://github.com/ssleert/zfxtop) - Self described as “fetch top written by bubbletea enjoyer”.
+* [zfxtop](https://github.com/ssleert/zfxtop) - Self described as �fetch top written by bubbletea enjoyer�.

 ## <a name="system"></a>System tools